Chapter 2 · First contact · 10 min read

 cd claude-code-lab

 Open samples/dotnet-core/ in Claude.
-Goal: add a GET /health endpoint to the minimal API.
+Goal: add DELETE /api/entries/{id} so the Guide can lose entries it shouldn't have collected.
 One concrete change, end-to-end through the loop.

 In the Claude window:

 What just happened.
 Claude didn't edit yet.
-It read Program.cs, drafted a plan, and named the exact file plus the verification step.
+It read both files, drafted a plan, named exactly which files would change, and proposed the verification step.
 No code moved.
 You get to approve the shape before a single character lands.

 Say yes.
 Claude writes the change and shows it as a diff before applying.